yayoamigo/Nasa-exploration/README.md

 ## Initialize Server

-To start the server, run the command `npm run start`.
+To start the server, run the command `npm run deploy`.

 ## Contributions